hkspm-yp/Astro-e-calendar/README.md

 To generate a list of events of another year, simply change the variable  ```year``` .

+The output file is named as Astro E-calendar [year] raw.xlsx.
+It is recommended to remove raw when the solar eclipse information and meteor shower information are updated.

 ```python
 HKT = timezone('Asia/Hong_Kong')
 year = 2023